 Are You Ready Series: Storing Medical Supplies To Be Ready

-Storing medical supplies in the home for a possible disaster could save some one’s life if they need immediate medical assistance.
-In the event of a major disaster, such as a hurricane or earthquake, if someone in the home is injured, emergency responders cannot always get to the injured victims in time.
+But, carefully storing more serious medical supplies in your home could save someone’s life if they needed immediate medical assistance and none was available.
+In the event of a major disaster, such as a hurricane or earthquake, emergency responders cannot always get to injured victims in time, and that means that you have become the emergency responder in their place.

-Experts suggest having a well stocked arsenal of medical supplies in this instance.
+Experts suggest having a well-stocked arsenal of medical supplies for situations like this.

 Suggested Home Medical Supplies